Consensys/doc.web3signer/docs/Reference/Key-Configuration-Files.md

 ---
+title: Key configuration file parameters
-title: Signing key configuration file parameters
+description: Signing key configuration file parameters
+sidebar_position: 4
 ---

 # Signing key configuration file parameters

 A [signing key configuration file] is a YAML file that defines the parameters to access one or more signing keys.

 !!! note